 - External Failure Costs

-- These are failures that are identified by the customer.
+- These are failure costs that are identified by the customer.

 - These are costs that occur after the product is released to the customer.